-We can also see Chuck progress from season-1 Chuck, a hapless single man in his room, coached by Ellie and Morgan, to season-2 bumbling hero Chuck in Berlin, to full-blown season-3 hero at the concert hall.
+We can also see Chuck progress from season-1 Chuck, a hapless single man in his room, coached by Ellie and Morgan, to season-2 bumbling hero Chuck in Berlin, to a full-blown season-3 hero at the concert hall.

-We can also see Casey progress from season-1 cold-school killer to a team player who recognizes Chuck’s and Sarah’s worth (in the helicopter scene), to the Casey who, urged by Morgan, puts his team before orders.
+We can also see Casey progress from a season-1 cold-school killer to a team player who recognizes Chuck’s and Sarah’s worth (in the helicopter scene), to the Casey who, urged by Morgan, puts his team before orders.

-Morgan goes from funny sidekick to directing the orchestra during the concert hall mission and to essentially the best version of himself, reading the Riot Act to Casey about the importance of the team in Casey’s life, and standing up to his future father in law while handcuffed to a chair.
+Morgan goes from funny sidekick to directing the orchestra during the concert hall mission and to essentially the best version of himself, reading the Riot Act to Casey about the importance of the team in Casey’s life, and standing up to his future father-in-law while handcuffed to a chair.

 A Tale of Two Keys

 Ellie and Morgan also do more than just recapitulate their multi-season story arc in one episode.
 They both essentially give Chuck the key to Sarah, a counterpoint to Quinn’s key to the Intersect glasses.
-And just like the key to the glasses is made up of three parts that need to be assembled together to work their magic, Ellie and Morgan’s key is composed of three parts that need to be assembled together to work their magic: find Sarah, spark feelings, and kiss her.
+And just as the key to the glasses is made up of three parts that need to be assembled together to work their magic, Ellie and Morgan’s key is composed of three parts that need to be assembled together to work their magic: find Sarah, spark feelings, and kiss her.
 At one point, Chuck and Ellie devise a plan to use the Intersect glasses and their three-part key to bring Sarah back.
 But the point of the final episode is precisely to show it will not be the Intersect key to do the magic.
 In fact, the Intersect is the very tool that takes Sarah away from Chuck in season 5’s bet against Quinn.
 Rather, it will be Ellie and Morgan’s key that will allow Chuck to get Sarah back.
 Not technology but love.
 Because it was always love that brought Sarah and Chuck together.
 That’s where the real magic always was.